cirulls/vimrc/README.md

 ## Licenses
-This configuration is licensed under GNU GPL3 but each plugin has its own license. vim itself is licensed under a [charityware license](https://github.com/vim/vim#copying) (GPL compatible).
+This configuration is licensed under GNU GPL3 but each plugin has its own license.
+Vim itself is licensed under a [charityware license](https://github.com/vim/vim#copying) (GPL compatible).